Spinner's weasel

 Spinner's weasel or clock reel is a mechanical yarn-measuring device consisting of a spoked wheel with gears attached to a pointer on a marked face (which resembles a clock) and an internal mechanism that makes a "pop" sound after the desired length of yarn is measured (usually a skein).
 The pointer allows the spinner to see how close they are to reaching a skein.
 The weasel's gear ratio is typically 40 to 1, and the circumference of the reel is usually two yards, thus producing an 80-yard skein when the weasel pops (after 40 revolutions).

 Some reels or skein winders are made without the gear mechanism (see swift (textiles)).
-They perform the same function, but without the "clock" or pop to aid the spinner in keeping track of the length of thread or yarn produced.
-A niddy noddy is an even simpler version.
+Like weasels, they hold yarn in place and prevent tangles, but without the "clock" or pop to keep track of the length of yarn produced.
+As a result, swifts are generally used by knitters and crocheters to wind finished yarn into balls or cakes, rather than by spinners to measure it.
+A niddy noddy is an even simpler tool for measuring length.
 The wrap reel, on the other hand, is even more complex, with a mechanism for standardizing the tension.

 The clock reel is a possible source for the word "weasel" in the nursery rhyme Pop Goes the Weasel.